evanwong7186/Classification-and-Recommendation-of-Music/README.md

 # Classification and Recommendation of Music
-The purpose of this project is to create an algorithm to classify based on mood and recommend these music by creating playlist on spotify.
+The purpose of this project is to create an algorithm to classify music from Spotify based on mood.
+The musical features retrived from spotify are in the "data" folder.
+Based on the classification, an algorithm will be created to recommend these music by creating playlists on spotify.

 ### Here are some plots of data clustering:
 ![Loudness vs  Valence](https://github.com/user-attachments/assets/874bab5a-a835-4d60-b8a0-c6ade0c0ca09)